 This training program is divided into learning units called modules or course groupings.
-Students must complete in sequence Strategies for Success, Professional Development Course, Intro to Anatomy and Physiology, Swedish Basics, and Ethics as prerequisites to any other course.
+Students must complete in sequence Welcome to Milan, Intro to Anatomy and Physiology, Swedish Basics, and Ethics as prerequisites to any other course.
 Students must complete all courses MAS104 to MAS121 starting with a module or pre-determined course groupings and continuing in sequence until all courses are completed.
 Courses are stand alone and are not dependent upon previous training.
 Students will take a Massage Exam Preparation Course upon successful completion of all other courses.
 Students participate in an internship.